humanetes-com/proof-of-positive-interaction/README.md

  by a developer and moved to "READY TO BE RELEASED" e. when the task is deployed by a release engineer or a developer, or a devops, this will increase the ranking of the PO.

- I hope now it is clear when I say that a person don't decides her role.
-Her role is an experience depending on positive proof of interactiosn with other experts.
+ I hope now it is clear when I say that a person doesn't decides her role.
+Her role is an aggregate of positive proof of interactions with other experts.
 Of course initially in the project there will be no experts.
 Perhaps a ROOT could define initial roles, but I like more the idea of initially every person has 0 as experience, and is allowed to approve everything.
 We could define a formula that takes the norm of the experience on each role and